 Understanding the Compatibility view list

 Websites that are designed for older versions of Windows Internet Explorer don't always display as expected in the current version.
-We addressed this in Windows Internet Explorer 8 by adding the Compatibility View function that allows users to "revert" to a previous browser version of the platform, which emulates IE7 Standards mode.
+We addressed this in Windows Internet Explorer 8 by adding the Compatibility View function that allows users to "revert" to a previous browser version.

-Compatibility View allows content designed for older web browsers to render well in newer versions of Windows Internet Explorer 9.
+Compatibility View allows content designed for older web browsers to render well in newer versions of Internet Explorer.
 The Compatibility View (CV) List automatically displays the content of websites in Compatibility View without further interaction.
-Internet Explorer 9 includes support for compatible document modes and a CV List that is similar to that shipped with Internet Explorer 8.

 We only add a site to the Compatibility View List when the site:

 - Is designed to run in an older version of Internet Explorer

 - Doesn't declare an "X-UA-Compatible-" meta tag or header

 The CV List is an XML file on "Microsoft.com".
 We can update the list monthly, which means we can accommodate site developer requests to remove updated sites.
 Users automatically get updates.

 In order to continue to reduce the size of the CV List, we encourage site developers to update their sites now to work well in Edge mode and serve the same markup they use with other browsers.
 At a minimum, sites should take advantage of the "X-UA-Compatible-" meta tag to specify a legacy document mode until the site is updated.

 - Verify that your site works well in in the latest web standards or Edge mode.
 Start by turning off compatibility mode in IE before navigating to your website so that compatibility issues will appear.
 Do this by clearing the Use Microsoft Compatibility Lists check box in the Compatibility View Settings dialog box (ALT key to show menus -> select Tools -> select Compatibility View settings).